GIVING young people a start in life by offering them an apprenticeship can deliver huge business benefits, an audience of Wythenshawe companies heard.

 He added that some of his most dedicated and highest performing colleagues have been recruited as apprentices and that his firm was committed to recruiting from the Wythenshawe area.

-Brian said: “Most of our apprentices are presenting with low grade academic achievement, and very often having spent the previous two years on a course with little or no relatable learning to the world of logistics, or indeed business.
-So, it would perhaps be easy to take the view that using the tried and tested metrics of examination results, the candidate is presenting with a lower than desirable level of intelligence.
+“Most of our apprentices are presenting with low grade academic achievement, and very often having spent the previous two years on a course with little or no relatable learning to the world of logistics, or indeed business.
+So, it would perhaps be easy to take the view that using the tried and tested metrics of examination results, the candidate is presenting with a lower than desirable level of intelligence.”

 “There are numerous studies to show that a good education can deliver around 5 addition IQ points.
 We rather take the view that you must look beyond traditional assumptions in respect of how intelligence is measured, which very often favours people from more affluent areas.”